mreichhoff/JapaneseGraph/README.md

 An early version of the site [is available](https://japanesegraph.com/).

-You can also see [the reddit discussion](https://www.reddit.com/r/LearnJapanese/comments/u5n2xf/learning_kanji_through_the_words_that_connect_them/) or [the discussion on tofugo](https://www.tofugu.com/japanese-learning-resources-database/japanese-graph/).
+You can also see [the reddit discussion](https://www.reddit.com/r/LearnJapanese/comments/u5n2xf/learning_kanji_through_the_words_that_connect_them/) or [the discussion on tofugo](https://www.tofugu.com/japanese-learning-resources-database/japanese-graph/) (it also made it onto [their curated list for summer 2022](https://www.tofugu.com/japanese/japanese-learning-resources-summer-2022/)).

 ## Acknowledgements
 The examples came from [Tatoeba](https://tatoeba.org), which releases data